 Alpha blockers (such as tamsulosin) can relax muscles in the urinary tract, helping kidney stones pass.

 However, thiazides also cause potassium loss, which reduces citrate levels and can increase the risk for stones.
 People taking thiazide pills may also take potassium citrate to prevent citrate loss.
-Amiloride (Midamor) is a potassium-sparing diuretic, which may be used if a thiazide does not work.
+Amiloride (Midamor) is a diuretic which does not lower potassium levels and which may be used if a thiazide does not work.
 Thiazides may cause muscle cramps.
 Researchers are looking at lower dosing options for thiazides.

 Citrates may cause stomach upset.
 People with struvite stones, urinary tract infections, bleeding disorders, or kidney damage should not use these products.
-People who take citrate supplements containing potassium should not take any other medications that contain potassium or prevent its loss (such as potassium-sparing diuretics).
+People who take citrate supplements containing potassium should not take any other medications that contain potassium or prevent its loss.
 People with peptic ulcers should avoid citrate supplements, or discuss using non-tablet forms with their doctors.

 Avoid acidic forms of phosphate, because they increase the risks for both hypocitraturia and hypercalciuria.
 They may cause gastrointestinal distress.